aristanetworks/avd/ansible_collections/arista/avd/docs/input-variable-validation-BETA.md

 To allow a gracious introduction of this data-model change in late 3.x versions, the input data will be converted automatically and validated according to the new model.

-Type conversion is turned on by default, but can be disabled or adjusted with the options described in the next section.
+Type conversion is turned on by default but can be disabled or adjusted with the options described in the next section.

 ## Validation Options